T2 chip data recovery: How to recover lost data from T2 MacBook Pro/Air?

 Passware Kit Forensic for Mac runs from a Mac connected to the target computer via thunderbolt/USB-C, unlocks the APFS disk via iCloud recovery, and mounts it to the customer's Mac in a read-only mode.

-Method 6: Recover data from failed Mac by Apple store
+Method 5: Recover data from the failed T2 Mac by Apple store

 Apple has documented a new data recovery process internally for Macs that utilize its T2 chip introduced with the iMac Pro and the 2018 MacBook Pro.